ralna/GALAHAD/doc/Python/arc.rst

           h_eval : int
             the total number of evaluations of the Hessian of the objective function.
-          n_free : int
-            the number of variables that are free from their bounds. factorization_max : int
+          factorization_max : int
             the maximum number of factorizations in a sub-problem solve. factorization_status : int